Build Agent Advocates, Not Platform Agents: Our Proposal: Agent Advocates

 \subsection{Interventions to facilitate the development and adoption of agent advocates}

-Platform agents and agent advocates present two extreme points on a continuum (see Table 1 and Figure 1).
-The default path skews towards the first extreme, where LMAs function as self-interested go-betweens that largely extract value from users and exercise power over them.
-What can we do to shift the default trajectory towards genuinely user-centric agent advocates that act as faithful representatives of their principal?
+Platform agents and agent advocates present two extreme points on a continuum.
+The default path skews towards the first extreme, where LMAs function as self-interested go-betweens that extract value from users and exercise power over them.
+How can we shift the default trajectory towards genuinely user-centric agent advocates that act as faithful representatives of their principal?

-\textbf{Availability of useful open models.} As illustrated by recent progress in the development of browser-use agents, small AI companies with no prospect of unseating the platform incumbents can build effective LMAs by integrating calls to closed frontier language models.
-It is \textit{possible} that companies like OpenAI and Anthropic might in this way support the development of agent advocates, instead of pursuing the platform agent path.
-But we think that is too uncertain a foundation on which to build the future of the digital economy.\footnote{A more likely outcome is that foundation model companies could end up acquiring successful `LLM wrapper' companies, as it is apparently proposing to do for Windsurf as of this writing: https://techcrunch.com/2025/04/16/openai-is-reportedly-in-talks-to-buy-codeium-for-3b-with-news-expected-later-this-week/.} Open weights models are likely essential to reduce exposure to the risks of a reversal in corporate strategy, as well as for users to be confident that an agent advocate is acting only in their own interests ~\citep{kapoor2024societal} (technical barriers are discussed in Section 5.2).\footnote{Of course, we assume that few users will build their own agents; but the availability of capable open models will allow small companies to develop user-centric agent advocates.}
+\textbf{Availability of useful open models.} Small AI companies with no prospect of unseating the platform incumbents might be able to build effective LMAs by integrating calls to closed frontier language models.
+Companies like OpenAI and Anthropic \textit{could} in this way support the development of agent advocates, instead of pursuing the platform agent path.
+But that is too fragile a foundation for the future of the digital economy.
+Open weights models are likely essential to reduce exposure to the risks of a reversal in corporate strategy, and to give users real guarantees that an agent advocate is acting only in their interests ~\citep{updated_kapoor_position_2024} (technical barriers are discussed in Section 5.2).\footnote{Of course, we assume that few users will build their own agents; but the availability of capable open models will allow small companies to develop user-centric agent advocates.}